macintyrelab/CNRein-CO/README.md

 ## Input requirements

+### Reference files

 The default reference files are publically available at https://zenodo.org/records/10076403.
+In the cluster, reference files are located at `/home/_groups/co/reference/CNRein-ref-renamed`.
+This is an alternative version of the default reference files where chromosome names were changed from 1, 2, ... to chr1, chr2, ... .
+An additional file was added to that folder called `blacklist/QDNAseq_hg19_blacklist.npz` which contains the indices of the blacklisted regions in the reference genome.
+This file is obtained from the QDNAseq package (note that indices in QDNAseq are 1-based, while CNRein uses 0-based indices, so positions were translated).
+A copy of this file can be found in the `additional_files` folder of this repository.

+### Final output

 The final output in the form of an easily interpretable CSV file is produced in the folder "finalPrediction" within the user provided "-output" folder.